Ahmad al-Mansur: Legacy

-Ahmad al-Mansur died in 1603 and was succeeded by his son Zidan al-Nasir, who was based in Marrakech, and by Abou Fares Abdallah, who was based in Fez, having only local power.
-He was buried in the mausoleum of the Saadian Tombs in Marrakech.
+Ahmad al-Mansur died in 1603 and was succeeded by his son Zidan al-Nasir, who was based in Marrakesh, and by Abou Fares Abdallah, who was based in Fez, having only local power.
+He was buried in the mausoleum of the Saadian Tombs in Marrakesh.
 Well-known writers at his court were Ahmed Mohammed al-Maqqari, Abd al-Aziz al-Fishtali, Ahmad Ibn al-Qadi and Al-Masfiwi.